brianchowlab/BcLOV4-FEM/README.md

 <b>Dependencies:</b>

-MATLAB with PDE Toolbox.
+-MATLAB with PDE Toolbox.
 Development was done with MATLAB R2019b, may work for earlier versions.
+-FELICITY toolbox for MATLAB (https://www.mathworks.com/matlabcentral/fileexchange/31141-felicity).
+Packaged in this GitHub repository.
+-convolution3D_FFTdomain (https://www.mathworks.com/matlabcentral/fileexchange/35613-3d-convolution-in-the-fft-domain?s_tid=srchtitle).
+Used for fast 3D convolution of model output with microscope PSF.
+Packaged in ths GitHub repository.
+-interparc (https://www.mathworks.com/matlabcentral/fileexchange/34874-interparc?s_tid=srchtitle).
+Used for interpolation along the membrane.
+Packaged in ths GitHub repository.
+-ndSparse (https://www.mathworks.com/matlabcentral/fileexchange/29832-n-dimensional-sparse-arrays?s_tid=srchtitle).
+Used for efficient memory handling.
+Packaged in ths GitHub repository.
+-readImageJROI (https://www.mathworks.com/matlabcentral/fileexchange/32479-readimagejroi?s_tid=srchtitle).
+Used for reading in ROIs from imageJ.
+Packaged in this GitHub repository.
+-mesh_xsections (https://www.mathworks.com/matlabcentral/fileexchange/70238-mesh_xsections?s_tid=srchtitle).
+Used for membrane interpolation.
+Packaged in this GitHub repository.

 <b>Instructions for Use:</b>